C. Alan Lyles

 Alan Lyles' C.V. (.pdf)

-Lyles' professional interests focuses on pharmaceutical economics and health policy—particularly on (i) policies and practices to improve access to high cost, innovative medicines such as those for hepatitis C (HCV), and (ii) essential medicines.
+Lyles' professional interests focuses on pharmaceutical economics and health policy—particularly on (i) policies and practices to improve access to high cost, innovative medicines, and (ii) effectively functioning health systems.
 His research examines individual and third-party payors (government programs and private benefits) in the US’ market-based healthcare system and international contrasts with central government systems.

 He has served on editorial boards, published and lectured extensively in the United States and abroad.
-He was visiting chair of pharmacoeconomics (2006) and a Fulbright Senior Specialist twice (2007 and 2011) at the University of Helsinki.
-(A third Fulbright Specialist project in Spring 2020 was postponed due the pandemic.)
+He was visiting chair of pharmacoeconomics (2006), a Fulbright Senior Specialist twice at the University of Helsinki (2007 and 2011), and in Spring 2022 completed a third Fulbright Specialist project with the Joint Municipality Authority of Keski-Uusimaa, Health Care and Social Services, Finland.

 Lyles' operations experience with health service delivery includes administrative work in Johns Hopkins Hospital’s Office of Health Care Programs, and as general manager of its Outpatient Department (1970s); administrator of the Department of Otolaryngology, Head and Neck Surgery at The Johns Hopkins University, School of Medicine (1980s); executive assistant to the dean and vice president for medicine, and assistant dean for planning and analysis, Johns Hopkins University School of Medicine (1990s).
 He was Chair of the Maryland Drug Use Review Board; Chair of the Association of American Medical Colleges' Group on Institutional Planning; president of Delta Omega, Alpha Chapter, a national public health honor society; and he has served on the Board of Directors of the National Academy of Public Administration.